readthedocs/blog/tips-for-getting-your-next-developer-job.rst

 In our interviews, another channel that mid-size and larger companies we talked to used to recruit was to rely on their presense at conferences.
 For many companies,
-**recruiting was the primary motivator to sponsor a conference and have a booth**.
+recruiting was the primary motivator to sponsor a conference and have a booth.
 As a candidate, talking to the engineers at the booth and showing interest can ensure that your application doesn't get lost among all the applicants they get.